OriginProtocol/origin/source/includes/resources/attestations.md

 This will perform a phone verification by calling or sending a SMS to a phone number.

-The phone number that will receive the call or SMS is the `country_calling_code` combined with the `phone`.
+The phone number that will receive the call or SMS is the `countryCallingCode` combined with the `phone`.
 The `phone` should therefore be provided in the national format.

 The `method` can either by "call" or "sms".